anon-blue/anon.blue/README.txt

                                 sadad
                                      I am trying to sleep, could you make less n oise please?       fghfgh
-                            WECWECWECWELCOME TO UGANDA

-                               jhjhjhjhjnkzrkjeehwfdjvbdjhjkbshjisklnbc hvjisdkq
-mndsbjhvjvdmfkwnbjdhscjkvdfnerwbhjkdflbmfgnrtjhkewm,nfbjkl;menbdjvdfn dfnebjwkdc
-vbdjbhskhg xcbmdlscvkj bhvfndmkwq,mdncmjkc,dewnkfjdldm,enrjfkdlc,vmfrnjflkdvlc,d
- mfenrhefdklcmv,rnfjieokfld,vmnjxikfler,mekfjdvico klmv,dferwkfosdpvklm, fenkdlm
+                            WECWECWECWELCOME TO UGANDA welcome to ugandaWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWEL COME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGAN DAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA                        jhjhjhjhjnkzrkjeehwfdjvbdjhjkbshjisklnbc hvjisdkq mndsbjhvjvdmfkwnbjdhscjkvdfnerwbhjkdflbmfgnrtjhkewm,nfbjkl;menbdjvdfn dfnebjwkdc vbdjbhskhg xcbmdlscvkj bhvfndmkwq,mdncmjkc,dewnkfjdldm,enrjfkdlc,vmfrnjflkdvlc,d mfenrhefdklcmv,rnfjieokfld,vmnjxikfler,mekfjdvico klmv,dferwkfosdpvklm, fenkdlm